ElliottOctave/A-domain-specific-language-for-Poster-Design/README.md

-A parser to transform a folder file to html in Prolog A first year Master Computerscience @VUb assignenment
+A parser to transform a folder file to html in Prolog A first year Master Computerscience @VUB assignenment